-Whether promoting a film, honoring a cultural hero or announcing an event, the posters in this exhibition illustrate the visual persuasiveness of the genre and the vibrancy of contemporary Cuba.
-Using silkscreen-printing techniques, the designers demonstrate the continued allure and influence of poster art in contemporary Cuban design.
+Whether promoting a film, honoring a cultural hero, or announcing an event, the posters included in this exhibition illustrate the visual persuasiveness of the genre.
+Using silkscreen-printing techniques, the designers included in the exhibition demonstrate the continued allure and influence of poster art in contemporary Cuban design.
 In contrast with poster art produced in other countries, Cuban posters embrace an aesthetic that emphasizes the power of distilled imagery to convey the essence of an entire film or cultural event.

 This online exhibition in four parts reflects the gallery installation in Mechanical Hall on University of Delaware's campus.
 The posters were selected by Claudio Sotolongo, designer and professor in the Department of Art History at the University of Havana.
 The posters on view aim to communicate the vibrancy of contemporary Cuba.

 Texts were written by Claudio Sotolongo, Tiarna Doherty, Ashley Rye-Kopec, Eileen Symons and Amanda Zehnder.
 The online exhibition design and gallery design were by Brian Kamen.View this Online Exhibition